cparse/cparse/README.md

       // If the function is a variable, resolve it and
       // add the parsed number to the output queue.
     } else {
-      // Otherwise, the variable is an operator or paranthesis. switch (*expr) {
+      // Otherwise, the variable is an operator or parenthesis. switch (*expr) {
         case '(':
           operatorStack.push("(");